20 Chickens That Lay Colored Eggs: Brown, Blue, Green, Pink Egg Layers

 Laying five to seven eggs a week makes it possible to get upwards of 200+ fresh eggs a year.
 This chicken ranges in color from almost black to a deep red.
 Tails are black for the most part, and they have red-orange eyes, yellow legs and feet, and brownish-red beaks.
 There may be some red on the shank sides or toes as well.

-Chickens that Lay Blue Eggs
+Blue Egg Layers: Chickens that Lay Blue Eggs

 When it comes to what kind of chickens lay colored eggs, blue is the primary color that comes to mind besides brown.
-These chickens have a special pigment, much like the porphyrin.
+These chickens have a special pigment, much like porphyrin.
 This pigment is called ‘oocyanin’ and applies much earlier in the egg-laying process.

 Originating from bile, oocyanin causes eggs to turn blue on the outside and the inside (11).
 The pigment application so early during the egg formation process gives it enough time to go through the shell.
 Only a few breeds have chickens that lay blue eggs, and sometimes other colors can occur alongside the blue.

-While some chickens can eat their eggs, the Araucana has a unique problem.
+The Araucana has a unique problem.
 A lethal gene, the one that causes their ear tufts and rumpless traits, causes a quarter of chicks to die before hatching (12).
 This setback makes it challenging to hatch chicks.